Reward-rational (implicit) choice: A unifying formalism for reward learning: Discussion of implications

-We note that the RRC probabilistic model also immediately suggests a way to actively select the type of feedback to ask for: greedily maximize information gain.
+where $\reward_t \sim B_t$ is distributed according to the robot's current belief, $\fdbkch_i \in \choices_i$ is the random variable corresponding to the user's choice within feedback type $i$, and $p(\fdbkch_i \mid \reward_t)$ is defined according to the human model in Equation \ref{eq:rat-choice2}.
+We also note that different feedback types may have different costs associated with them (e.g. of human time) and it is straight-forward to integrate these costs into (\ref{eq:info}).
 In Appendix \ref{app:active}, we describe experiments with active selection of feedback types.
 In the environments we tested, we found that demonstrations are optimal early on, when little is known about the reward, while comparisons became optimal later, as a way to fine-tune the reward.
 The finding provides validation for the approach pursued by \cite{palan2019learning} and \cite{ibarz2018reward}.
 Both papers manually define the mixing procedure we found to be optimal: initially train the reward model using human demonstrations, and then fine-tune with comparisons.

-\textbf{Meta-choice.} The assumption of conditional independence that the formulation in (\ref{eq:prob-combine}) uses is natural and makes sense in many settings.
-For example, during training time, we might control what feedback type we ask the human for.
-We might start by asking the human for demonstrations, but then move on to other types of feedback, like corrections or comparisons, to get more fine-grained information about the reward function.
-Since the human is only ever considering one type of feedback at a time, the conditional independence assumption makes sense.

-But the assumption breaks when the human has access to multiple types of feedback at once because \emph{the types of feedback the robot can interpret influence what the human does in the first place}.\footnote{We note that this adaptation by the human only applies to types of behavior that the human uses to purposefully communicate with the robot, as opposed to sources of information like initial state.} If the human intervenes and turns the robot off, that means one thing if this were the only feedback type available, and a whole different thing if, say, corrections were available too.
-In the latter case, we have more information - we know that the user chose to turn the robot off rather than provide a correction.

-Thus, our key insight is that the type of feedback itself leaks information about the reward, and the RRC framework gives us a recipe for formalizing this new source: we need to uncover the set of options the human is choosing from.
-The human has two stages of choice: the first is the choice between feedback types, i.e corrections, language, turn-off, etc. and the second is the choice within the chosen feedback type, i.e the specific correction that the human gave.
-Our formalism can leverage both sources of information by defining a \emph{hierarchy} of reward-rational choice.